korrapragna/Digital_Electronics_Internship/README.md

 | 1 | 1 | 1   | 1   | 1    |

 # Implementation of Multiplexers
-# what is a Multiplexer?
+# What is a Multiplexer?
  A multiplexer (often abbreviated as MUX) is a digital electronic device that selects one input from multiple input signals and forwards it to a single output line.
 It acts like a digital switch.

 @ Key Points: